 When I was an actress, I memorized my lines by rote so that when I walked out on stage or in front of a camera, I could forget them entirely and respond to my environment in the moment.
 I studied Meisner, Method, Diana Castle, and Improv so I could take what worked for me and leave the rest.

-When I began running The Young Storytellers Foundation’s program I began teaching myself everything I could about teaching.
-I became a certified teaching artist through the Music Center and learned techniques for backwards mapping lesson plans, aligning to state standards, and classroom management.
+When I began running The Young Storytellers program I began teaching myself everything I could about teaching.
+I became a certified teaching artist through the Music Center and learned techniques for backward mapping lesson plans, aligning to state standards, and classroom management.
 I became a facilitator of Council, a dialogical practice, and a Spolin Game Master.
 All so I could take what worked best of each modality and create the most dynamic interactive innovative approach to creative writing that I could.

-So- what I am doing in regards to taking on this next, and what I believe to be, most important job of my entire life, raising you, little Pony, is gathering information.
+So- what I am doing in regards to taking on this next, and what I believe to be, the most important job of my entire life, raising you, Little Pony, is gathering information.
 I am in the research phase, and it may seem maniac, but it’s not.
 It’s just instinctive.
 If I am drawn to a certain principle and method of applying that principle that speaks to my heart, I am going to learn everything about it.
 And what inevitably happens is connections are made to other theories and methodologies, so I follow the trails, seeing where it guides me, noticing the similarities and discrepancies, and taking note of it all.
 I am building a giant parenting collage.
 I will learn as much as I can and then when you come into the world, like the dance steps I have rehearsed a thousand times, the lines I have memorized, or the lesson plan I created, I will forget it all, look at you, and respond to you in the moment.
 The only difference is that I will have a giant tool belt on.
 Now, whether I use any of those tools remains to be seen.
 But having them is what is important to me.
 I know this from studying classroom management.
 Each child is different, no one can prepare a teacher for what any little human being might bring to the classroom, but if I have a solid tool belt on, I know I have options when dealing with what is before me.
-And what I think my gift is, is taking a few different tools and creating entire new ones on the spot.
+And what I think my gift is, is taking a few different tools and creating entirely new ones on the spot.

-I know there are people out there who are totally comfortable and fine with totally just ‘winging’ it.
+I know there are people out there who are comfortable and fine with ‘winging’ it.
 I knew those actors, and some did really well.
 But that is not and never will be me.
 I improvise with information, I don’t wing it with nothing.
 That is just me, and always will be.

 Even when I was a bartender at an alehouse in my early 20’s, I learned everything there was to know about brewing beer.
 I became an expert.
 And I don’t regret it.
 I regret the 20 pounds I gained at the time from drinking all the beer, but I never regret learning.